BartOtten/routex/README.md

 # Routex
-Routex is a framework to extend the functionality of Phoenix Frameworks' router.
-Using a pluggable extension system it can transform routes, create alternative routes and generate helper functions based on routes in your Phoenix Framework app.
-It acts as middleware between route definition and route compilation by Phoenix; in order to have minimal impact on run-time performance.
+Routex serves as a framework designed to extend the capabilities of Phoenix' router.
+Leveraging a flexible extension system, it is able to transform routes, generate alternative routes, and generate helper functions based on routes within you Phoenix Framework application.
+Positioned as middleware between route definition and compilation by Phoenix, Routex ensures (close to) zero impact on runtime performance.

-It ships with a small set of extensions and provides helper functions for writing your own custom Phoenix router features.
+It ships with a concise selection of extensions and utility functions enabling you to craft custom features for your Phoenix router when the need arises.

 ## Top Features and Benefits
-- none to minimal run-time performance penalty (depending on extensions).
+- (close to) zero runtime performance impact; depending on enabled extensions.
 - adding router features is plug-and-play.
-- include only features you need in your product; less code is less bugs.
 - write powerful extensions without the plumbing.
+- cherry pick what you need; less code == less potential bugs.

 ## Example
 Localize your Phoenix website with multilingual URLs and custom template assigns; enhancing user engagement and content relevance.
-This example combines a few extensions: Alternatives, Translations, Assigns and Verified Routes.
+This example combines a few of the included extensions: Alternatives, Translations, Assigns and Verified Routes.

                         ⇒ /products/:id/edit                      @loc.locale = "en_US"
     /products/:id/edit  ⇒ /eu/nederland/producten/:id/bewerken    @loc.locale = "nl_NL"